Sore Muscles – What Really Helps? The Gentle Solution for 2025

 - Yoga or Tai Chi

-- Easy cycling on flat terrain
+- Light cycling on flat terrain

 This question concerns every active person.
-Based on current research and our experience with athletes who use our products, the answer is: It depends on the intensity.
+Based on current research and our experience with athletes who use our products, the answer is: it depends on the intensity.

-Training is possible at:
+Training is possible with:

-- Mild to moderate muscle soreness
+- Light to moderate muscle soreness

 - Focus on other muscle groups